 Join this lively group as we discuss the history, politics, economy and society of Israel.
 See the flyer for details and all 2017 dates.

-Join us at a member home at 1 pm, when we will review "Night Road" by Kristin Hannah.
-A story of friendship, social pressures, love, and forgiveness, set in Seattle.
+Join us at Syosset Library at 7 pm, when we will review "The Japanese Lover" by Isabel Allende.
+A love story and multigenerational epic that stretches from San Francisco in the present-day to Poland and the United States during World War II..
 Books are available in the Plainview/Old Bethpage Library beginning one month before the meeting.